moneroguides/getmonero.org/redesign.md

 ## Intro

 Without metrics, this is all purely speculation and opinion, but hopefully it resonates with those interested such that these ideas can be adopted.
-This does not focus on aesthetics but content and structure and suggests a new framework from which to progress.
+The purpose is not focus on aesthetics but content and structure and suggests a new framework from which to progress.

 My approach is one loosely attributed to a rpg adventure.
 I would say 90% (sounds like a good figure) of people head to getmonero with something in mind.
 It’s the job of the website to lead them on a journey of self discovery.